 He was inducted as a fellow in the Canadian Academy of Health Sciences in 2011 and invested in the Order of Manitoba in 2012.

-In 2014, Dr. Postl was appointed inaugural chair of the board of directors of Research Manitoba, a provincial funding agency which supports research in the health, natural and social sciences, engineering and the humanities in Manitoba through a number of grants and awards programs from funding received from the Province.
+From 2014-2019, Dr. Postl served as inaugural chair of the board of directors of Research Manitoba, a provincial funding agency which supports research in the health, natural and social sciences, engineering and the humanities in Manitoba through a number of grants and awards programs from funding received from the Province.

 In 2017, Dr. Postl received the MacNaught-Taillon Leadership Award.
 The award recognizes outstanding contributions to Canadian health care through leadership and mentorship in the advancement of health policy, health information and health informatics.